Camera and Robot Calibration#

 Warning

-Pay attention to depth of field
+Attention to depth of field

-• Verify that the optics are clean
+• Check that the lens is clean

 Error